U.S. industrial production climbs 0.9% in January

 American industry expanded in January for the fourth straight month but has not returned to pre-pandemic levels

-WASHINGTON -- American industry expanded for the fourth consecutive month in January, but it has yet to return to the level of activity that preceded the pandemic.
+WASHINGTON -- American industry expanded for the fourth consecutive month in January but has yet to recover fully to the level of activity that preceded the pandemic.

-U.S. industrial production — which includes output factories, mines and utiliites — rose 0.9% last month on top of increases of 1.3% in December, 0.9% in November and 1.1% in October, the Federal Reserve reported Wednesday.
-Still, industrial production was down 1.8% from January 2020, reflecting lingering economic damage from the coronavirus pandemic.
+U.S. industrial production, which includes output factories, mines and utilities, rose 0.9% last month, the Federal Reserve reported Wednesday.
+That followed increases of 1.3% in December, 0.9% in November and 1.1% in October.

-Manufacturing rose 1% even though auto production was held down by a shortage of semiconductors used in vehicles.
+Manufacturing rose 1% even though production of autos and auto parts (down 0.7%) was constrained by a shortage of semiconductors used in vehicles.